Council Tax

 Council Tax is a way for local councils to raise money to pay for services such as education, social services, libraries, refuse collection, street lighting and leisure.
 We collect Council Tax but only retain 10% of it, the rest is distributed as per the table below.

-If you have your reference number, you can perform an online Council Tax Balance Enquiry to check your balance.
+If you have your reference number, you check your Council Tax balance online.

-Council Tax Bands 2023/24 and where the money goes
+Council Tax bands 2024/25 and where the money goes

 Band Tamworth